Respiratory syncytial virus: Genome

 RSV has a negative-sense, single-stranded RNA genome.
 The genome is linear and approximately 15,000 nucleotides in length.
-It is non-segmented which means that, unlike influenza, RSV cannot participate in the type of genetic reassortment and antigenic shifts responsible for large pandemics.
 It has 10 genes encoding for 11 proteins.
 The gene order is NS1-NS2-N-P-M-SH-G-F-M2-L, with the NS1 and NS2 gene serving as nonstructural promoter genes.

 Structure and proteins

 RSV is a medium-sized (~150 nm) enveloped virus.
-While most particles are spherical, filamentous species have also been identified.
+While many particles are spherical, filamentous species have also been identified.
 The genome rests within a helical nucleocapsid and is surrounded by matrix protein and an envelope containing viral glycoproteins.
 There are 11 proteins, described further in the table below.

 G protein

 Surface protein G (glycoprotein) is primarily responsible for viral attachment to host cells.
 This protein is highly variable between strains.
 G protein exists in both membrane-bound and secreted forms.
 The membrane-found form is responsible for attachment by binding to glycosaminoglycans (GAGs), such as heparan sulfate, on the surface of host cells.
-The secreted form acts as a decoy, interacting with antigen presenting cells to inhibit antibody-mediated neutralization.
+The secreted form acts as a decoy, interacting with antigen-presenting cells to inhibit antibody-mediated neutralization.
 G protein also contains a CX3C fractalkine-like motif that binds to the CX3C chemokine receptor 1 (CX3CR1) on the surface of ciliated bronchial host cells.
 This binding may alter cellular chemotaxis and reduce the migration of immune cells into the lungs of infected individuals.
 G protein also alters host immune response by inhibiting signaling from several toll-like receptors, including TLR4.

 F protein

-Surface protein F (fusion protein) is responsible for fusion of viral and host cell membranes, as well as syncytium formation between viral particles.
+Surface protein F (fusion protein) is responsible for the fusion of viral and host cell membranes, as well as syncytium formation between viral particles.
 Its sequence is highly conserved between strains.
 While viral attachment appears to involve both F and G proteins, F fusion occurs independently of G. F protein exists in multiple conformational forms.
 In the prefusion state (PreF), the protein exists in a trimeric form and contains the major antigenic site Ø. Ø serves as a primary target of neutralizing antibodies in the body.
 After binding to its target on the host cell surface (its exact ligand remains unclear), PreF undergoes a conformational change during which Ø is lost.
 This change enables the protein to insert itself into the host cell membrane and leads to fusion of the viral and host cell membranes.
 A final conformational shift results in a more stable and elongated form of the protein (postfusion, PostF).
 Opposite of the RSV G protein, the RSV F protein also binds to and activates toll-like receptor 4 (TLR4), initiating the innate immune response and signal transduction.